haruki-sugarsun/hacky-helper-crx/designdocs/concepts.md

 # Design Doc: Terminology, Concepts, and Relations

+## Instance ID

+- The Hacky-Helper-CRX extenation can run one multiple browsers.
+- Each extention has "instance ID" to distinguish it from others.
+- The instance ID is a string of alphanumerical characters.
+- The instance ID is set randomly if not set.
+- The user can mofigy it in the Settings UI.

 ## Session

 - A manageable unit of user tasks, tightly connected with a browser window and the tabs in it.